-New residential and commercial development projects located near the Highland Lakes can avoid the construction and maintenance of costly water-quality basins by limiting impervious cover to 15 percent or less of the development.
+LCRA’s stormwater credit program can help new residential and commercial development projects located near the Highland Lakes avoid the construction and maintenance of costly water-quality basins by limiting impervious cover to 15% or less of the development.

 There are four major components that increase landscape sustainability: